 From 99.9% to 100% it's a phase change.
 You're thrown into another world.
-You find themselves muttering 'Oh my fucking God...what is that??'
+You find yourself muttering 'Oh my fucking God...what is that??'

 When we later asked our Oregonian host how he'd found the eclipse, he made noises like 'Oh yes, it was really pleasant, really...nice'.
 What he meant was that he'd not bothered to travel the ten minutes into the zone of totality.
 From his home in Hillsborough he'd probably been at 99.5%, but hadn't clocked that last decimal point...hadn't been taken to the other world.